-If you’re passionate about films and languages, why not combine it to speed up your journey to language fluency?
+If you’re passionate about films and languages, why not combine them to speed up your journey to language fluency?

 After all, viewing flicks is an effective method to develop an ear for the language.
-It sounds like a good idea, doesn’t it?
+It sounds like a good idea.
 So, here are twelve must-watch movies for learning German.

 The benefits of language are astonishingly evident, and I wrote extensively about that.

 Of all the language choices, German consistently ranks as one of the most sought-after foreign tongues.

 If you’re reading this article, then most likely, you already know German.

 Maybe you’re keen on learning the German language, and you want to make sure you’re getting the best out of your German courses.